Fauna CLI v4

 Scoped keys for local containers

-When passed with --local
+When used with --local

-create and use a scoped key that
+create and use a scoped key.
+The

-impersonates a built-in role on a
+scoped key impersonates a role on a database.
+If

 # Creates a scoped key that impersonates a secret with the